FACTBOX-New coronavirus outbreak in Chinese city of Wuhan

 Chinese authorities and the World Health Organization (WHO) say a new strain of coronavirus is behind the outbreak of pneumonia in the central city of Wuhan, which has erupted just ahead of the Lunar New Year, the country's biggest festival.

+Chinese authorities confirmed 139 new cases of the virus and a third death from the outbreak on Jan 20.
+The new cases include three patients outside of Wuhan, including two in Beijing, marking the first instances of the virus spreading to other Chinese cities.
 As of Jan.
-19, there were 65 confirmed cases of patients with pneumonia caused by the new strain of coronavirus.
-All patients were either Wuhan residents or people who recently went to the city.
+20, there were more than 200 confirmed cases of patients with pneumonia caused by the new strain of coronavirus.
 Their symptoms included fever, coughing and difficulty breathing.
-Of the 62 patients in Wuhan itself, two have died and 19 have been discharged.

-Thailand has also reported two confirmed cases of pneumonia, both of whom were Chinese tourists from Wuhan.
+Of the 198 patients in Wuhan itself, three have died and 25 have been cured.
+Thailand has also reported two confirmed cases of the pneumonia, both of whom were Chinese tourists from Wuhan.
 Japan has also confirmed one case of a Japanese citizen who visited Wuhan.
-LITTLE KNOWN ABOUT VIRUS ITSELF

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)